Frontend-Mentor-Projects-Daniel/Browser-extension-manager/README.md

 - **Theming**: Switched themes using `[data-theme]` + CSS custom properties

 - **Gradients**: CSS can't animate them directly; used `Granim.js`

+- While some of the ideas for the clean architecture were nice, it wound up giving more problems instead, will most likely take a few points or ideas and add them to my own setup

 ---